 Trucks, just like a person’s personal vehicle, need regular maintenance and can break down from time to time.
 Truck maintenance is even more necessary due to a large number of miles the travel every year.
 Common equipment failures include:

 The massive force of the impact, potential for fire, and other factors common in truck accidents greatly increase the risk for catastrophic or fatal injury.
 The most common serious consequences of a truck accident include the following:

 Several factors, including the force of impact, potential fire, and more, increase the risk of fatal injuries.
-In cases such as these, we advise that a victim file a claim for their injuries, or a loved one file a claim on behalf of the deceased.
+In cases such as these, our San Jose truck accident attorneys advise that a victim file a claim for their injuries, or a loved one file a claim on behalf of the deceased.

 Those involved in a truck accident may mistakenly believe that the process is similar to a typical auto accident.
 Commercial vehicle accidents are different from car accidents because of the following:

 Assessing who is at fault in a truck accident can be a complicated task that may require expert depositions and testimony.
 It may be obvious that a truck driver who was speeding is to blame for an accident, but it may also be true that the trucking company failed to perform proper maintenance on the brakes, for example, and this contributed to the accident as well.
 If the parts manufacturer failed to properly warn the owners of a potential defect in the braking system, they too may be partly responsible for the accident.

 After a motor vehicle accident, our San Jose personal injury attorneys will gather the evidence and find the experts needed to demonstrate the facts of your case and fight for the compensation you deserve.
 These cases may be complex at times, and the attorneys at Henshaw & Henry have a track record of success in getting fair compensation for clients.